zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 In this lab, you'll create a load balancer that can be used as a front end for securely accessing Cloudera Manager, Hue, and Oracle Data Studio on your non-highly-available (non-HA) Big Data Service cluster.

 Typically, a load balancer is used to spread workloads across multiple mirrored servers (for example, cluster nodes), to optimize resource usage and to ensure high-availability (HA).
-However, in this lab you'll use a load balancer to direct traffic to multiple ports on a single Big Data Service node. <!-- Cloudera Manager, Hue, and Data Studio all run on the first utility node of a non-HA cluster, and the load balancer you create in this lab will handle traffic on that node.--> <!--In an HA cluster, the services are divided between the first and second utility nodes.-->
+However, in this lab you'll use a load balancer to direct traffic to multiple ports on a single Big Data Service node.

 One advantage of using a load balancer is that you can configure it to use the Secure Sockets Layer (SSL) protocol to secure traffic to and from the services on your cluster.
 SSL uses digital certificates and keys to encrypt and decrypt transmitted data, to ensure the identities of the sender and the receiver of data, and to sign the data to verify its integrity.
 In this workshop, you'll implement end-to-end SSL, which means that the load balancer will accept SSL encrypted traffic from clients and encrypt traffic to the cluster.